Many people may not know that the secret arsenal for successful target social media marketing is about knowing the people and the community.

 Instead, use a hashtag that is also used by your target audience.
 Your target audience’s interest should be similar to what you’re offering, so if you use the hashtags they follow, it’s likely they’ll find you!

-With over 145 million active daily users, Twitter is undoubtedly a solid platform to expand your marketing strategy.
+With over 145 million active daily social media users on the platform, Twitter is undoubtedly a solid platform to expand your marketing strategy.

 The platform is a mother-lode of consumer insights, and the possibility to build your brand, drive sales and improve your target audience is at your fingertips.